 (1) The human subjects are elected or appointed officials or candidates for public office; or

-(2) Federal statute(s) requires without except that the confidentiality of the personally identifiable information that will be maintained throughout the research and thereafter.
+(2) Federal statute(s) requires without exception that the confidentiality of the personally identifiable information that will be maintained throughout the research and thereafter.

 d.
 Research involving the collection or study or existing (i.e., on the shelf, already collected and/or banked prior to the date the study is to start) data, documents, records, pathological specimens, or diagnostic specimens, if these sources are publicly available or if the information is recorded by the Investigator in such a manner that subjects cannot be identified, directly or through identifiers linked to the subjects.